Kevin-Sim/SET09803-DevOps-Global-Online/labs/lab07/README.md

 ```
 #### Updating `pom.xml` to Set JAR Filename

 At the start of the project we built a JAR file with the version number and `jar-with-dependencies` added to the name.
 This has slowly become problematic with the number of files where our version number is provided.
-Therefore, we will update the `pom.xml` file to produce a JAR file called `devopsethods`.
+Therefore, we will update the `pom.xml` file to produce a JAR file called `devops`.

 The section we have to update is in the `<build><plugins>` section for the `maven-assembly-plugin`.
 The updated version is below: